-The University of Scranton encourages students to participate in many clubs, activities and organizations provided through the Office of Student Activities and Orientation.
-These clubs and organizations encourage students to become immersed in the campus community and their self-directed activities allow members to develop their leadership skills while meeting the goals of the club and the needs of its members.
+The University of Scranton encourages students to participate in activities, clubs, and organizations supported by the Office of Student Activities and Orientation.
+These clubs and organizations encourage students to become immersed in the campus community.
+Such activities allow members to develop their leadership skills while meeting the goals of the clubs and the needs of its members.